TABLE OF CONTENTS

 Canyon THC makes award-winning, gluten-free, and vegan lollipops in fruity and tangy flavors.
 Choose from boysenberry, lavender lemonade, caramel apple, sour grape, and strawberry lemonade.
 Each lollipop contains a small 10 mg dose of THC.
 Organic ingredients like cane sugar, tapioca syrup, and CO2-extracted cannabis oil create an infused and discreet treat.

 Canyon THC also makes vegan cannabis and nitrogen infused coffee for caffeine lovers.
 One can of coffee contains either 10 mg of THC, or 2.5 mg of THC and 2.5 of CBD.

 There are over 300,000 jobs in the cannabis industry.
 CTU trained me for one of them!

 Makes $24.50 @ THC +

 Available in: Colorado

 Vegan cannabis edibles are becoming more available as cannabis companies continue to satisfy the growing demand.
 Edibles provide an intense and long-lasting experience for recreational and medical consumers.
 Fortunately, vegan edible makers are crafting small-batch and scrumptious snacks and drinks to increase accessibility to marijuana.
 Whether you’re on a hike or relaxing at home, these vegan edibles let you enjoy your favorite treats with a hint of THC.

 Cannabis Cooking College

 Want to become a cannabis cook?
 Want to open your own edibles business?
 Need to know all the marijuana laws when it comes to operating a cannabis kitchen?
-Enroll today at the cannabis cooking college, Cannabis Training University.
+Enroll today at Cannabis Training University, the leader in cannabis cooking training.